01928 788230

 Impact

+As children progress throughout the school, they develop a deep knowledge, understanding and appreciation of the history.
+Outcomes in pupils’ books evidence a broad and balanced history curriculum.
 Assessment for learning is continuous throughout the planning, teaching and learning cycle.
 Key historical knowledge is taught to enable and promote the development of children’s historical skills.
 Assessment is supported by use of the following strategies:

 • Observing children at work, individually, in pairs, in a group and in class during whole class teaching.